Indigestion (dyspepsia) is a mild discomfort in the upper belly or abdomen. It occurs during or right after eating. It may feel like:

-Medications you can buy without a prescription, such as ranitidine (Zantac) and omeprazole (Prilosec OTC) can relieve symptoms.
-Your doctor may also prescribe these medicines in higher doses or for longer periods of time.
+Medicines you can buy without a prescription, such as ranitidine (Zantac) and omeprazole (Prilosec OTC) can relieve symptoms.
+Your health care provider may also prescribe these medicines in higher doses or for longer periods of time.

 Call your health care provider if: